 A History of Whidbey, Presbyterian Church 1964-2014

-The author released two books published by Poetica.
+The author released four books published by Poetica.

 Shari Cohen is a critically acclaimed author of numerous books, including children's picture books, early- and middle-grade readers, young adult self-help books, and a short story collection for adults.
 Shari has also coauthored two books for the Rhyme Time Doodle Series: My Bubbe's Arms and My Dog Is Jewish.
 In addition to writing books, Shari writes feature and lifestyle stories for magazines.
 Her work is featured in publications such as Family Circle, Woman's Day and Woman's World.
 Her story "Patches of Time," about family letters discovered from the Holocaust, was published in Na'amat, and her story "Cantor, Can You Hear Me?" appeared in Shofar.
 A contributing writer for Whole Life, her article “The Transformational Power of Music” inspired her to begin working on a new book about how music soothes the soul and can bring us back to a place of health and harmony.
 Shari is a member of the Society of Children's Book Writers & Illustrators and the American Medical Writers Association.

 Hank Fisher earned a degree in Sociology from the University of Colorado where he specialized in collective behavior and inter-group relations.
 He credits the cultivation of his obsession with wordplay to a class in Greek mythology taught by the world renown, Hazel Barnes; a poetry class taught by the acclaimed poet, Reginald Saner; becoming immersed for a solid year in writing fiction under the tutelage of noted author, Jose Antonio Villarreal; and having the great fortune to study writing in high school from Harry Grill and Mary Freiberger, both of whom he credits for teaching him how to transform a complete thought into something more.
-The author released two books published by Poetica.
+Author published two collections with Poetica. www.hankfisher.com

 Dede Fox’s poetry appears in Poetica, di-verse-city, Texas Poetry Calendar, The Enigmatist, Swirl, Poetry at Round Top, and Sol.
 Her poem "Chapultepec Park" won the 2008 Christina Sergeyevna Award at the Austin International Poetry Festival and she has twice been a juried poet at Houston Poetry Fest.
 Her children’s writing credits include The Treasure in the Tiny Blue Tin, which received the Association of Jewish Libraries Sydney Taylor Manuscript Award and was later listed in Linda Silver's Best Jewish Books for Children and Teens.
 Highlights Magazine has published several of Dede's nonfiction articles.
 Washington University alumna and school and synagogue librarian, Dede has also taught with Houston’s Writers in the Schools.